ampoulo/Application-interactive-et-multim-dia-Pour-le-projet-Smartball/README.md

-# smartball
+# Application interactive et multimédia pour le projet Smartball
-This program is developped for the open source project Smartball handled by M. sylvain GARNAVAULT.
+This Android application is developped for the open source project Smartball handled by M. sylvain GARNAVAULT.
 You can find all about this project by following this link : https://github.com/siteswapjuggler.
 As we had to work in a project in the second semester, our responsible teacher in Université de Caen Normandie linked us (me and and four other students) with him in order to create an interactive program capable of using the smartball via the an Android application. the project is about :